Syslog ingestion with ActiveGate

 • delete to exclude specific attributes from ingestion.

-For example, if we can read the net.peer.port attribute, its value is used for custom.remote.port.
+For example, if you can read the net.peer.port attribute, its value is used for custom.remote.port.
 Otherwise, the custom.report.port isn't set.

 attributes: